timtimkaaa/MyObsidianRepoo/Inbox/Debates.md

 - - Things like social media help with ADHD
 ###  + All points to cover

++It's still the goal of ads is to get to consciousness

++There's many other ways to get money - like make good products and spread it by word.
+There are companies like Wendy's, underarmour, dropbox

 - Social media
 	- Make you addicted (brain chemistry)
 	- Tire you down (many emotions and a lot of dopamine at once)